-4.1 Economic Development
+5.1 Economic Development

-In this section, we discuss how changes in the economy might affect choices of fiscal capacity and the implications for observed taxation.
-Against the background of the stark time-series and cross-sectional facts discussed in Section 2, we focus on the role of economic development for the introduction and expansion of the income tax.
+In this subsection, we discuss how changes in the economy might affect choices of fiscal capacity and the implications for observed taxation.
+Against the background of the stark time-series and cross-sectional facts discussed in Section 3, we focus on the role of economic development for the introduction and expansion of the income tax.
+As discussed at the outset, this has also been the traditional focus of the taxation and development literature.
 We begin by discussing exogenous differences in the economy across countries or time, turning then to changes that are endogenous to the government's investment in state capacity.

-Exogenous economic differences We noted in Section 2 (recall Figure 1) that today's rich economies all have taken the discrete steps of introducing the income tax and upgrading its efficiency via direct withholding during the last 150 years.
-In a contemporary cross section, we also saw (in Figures 2, 3 and 4) that rich and high-taxing countries rely much more on the income tax than their poor and low-taxing counterparts.
+Exogenous economic differences We noted in Section 3 (recall Figure 4) that today's rich economies all have taken the discrete steps of introducing the income tax and upgrading its efficiency via direct withholding during the last 150 years.
+In a contemporary cross section, we also saw (recall Figures 7 and 8) that rich and high-taxing countries rely much more on the income tax than their poor and low-taxing counterparts.
 Through which channels could our framework help explain such patterns in the data?

-For that purpose, we specialize the model as follows.
-First, there is only one consumption good in addition to the numeraire good and labor - i.e., we set N = 1.
-Moreover, there are no fixed costs associated with building fiscal capacity for the taxable consumption good, whereas there may exist such fixed costs for the income tax - i.e., we have $f^1 = 0$ and $f^L \ge 0$.
+For that purpose, we specialize the model to include only one consumption good, in addition to the numeraire good and labor - i.e., we set N=1.
+Moreover, there are no fixed costs associated with building fiscal capacity for the taxable consumption good, whereas there may exist such fixed costs for the income tax - i.e., we have $f^1=0$ and $f^L\geq 0$.
 Of course, this stark difference is for illustrative purposes only.
-To keep things simple and to pin down the value of public funds, we specialize the utility function of public goods to be linear, i.e., $H(g_s) = g_s$, and the value of public goods to be equal across groups, i.e., $\alpha_s^J = \alpha_s = \lambda_s > \mu^{\max}$.
-These specialized assumptions will be relaxed in later sections on politics and the value of public spending.
+To keep things simple and to pin down the value of public funds, we specialize the utility function of public goods to be linear, i.e., $H(g_s)=g_s$, and the value of public goods to be equal across groups exceeding the value of transfers, i.e., $\alpha_s^J=\alpha_s=\lambda_s>\mu^{\rm max}$.
+These specialized assumptions are relaxed in later subsections on politics and the value of public spending.
 However, they allow us to focus on the case where the government spends only on public goods with a constant marginal value of funds.

 We start by assuming that wages are be given by the simple expression i.e., every group J has the same wage.
-Different values of Λ_s could represent natural exogenous income differences between countries or over time due to, say, geography or productivity.
+Different values of Λ_s could represent natural exogenous income differences between countries or over time due to, say, geography or total factor productivity.

-$$\omega_s^J = \Lambda_s \omega$$
+$$\omega_s^J = \Lambda_s \omega ,$$